Lois Rodden: Astro-Databank and the Rodden Rating System

-Rodden was best known for avidly collecting exact data of births and times of public figures and celebrities.
+Rodden was best known for collecting exact data of births and times of public figures and celebrities.
 Lois Rodden applied her rating system to all the older US data she had collected.
-This came from astrological organizations – like The Church of Light – data collections – like Sabian Symbols– and the astrological magazines that were very popular during the 1930s and 1940s.
-It was a huge task.
-She collected thousands of data over many years that revealed just how undisciplined the astrological community was in the first half of the 20th century.
+This came from astrological organizations, data collections, and the astrological magazines that were popular during the 1930s and 1940s.

 She emphasised the importance of calculating charts using time zones, time signatures, longitudes and latitude, deploring the tendency of many astrologers to use inaccurate or non-sourced information as an easy alternative to proper research.

 Rodden had high standards - she believed in a kind of public responsibility for the astrologer to choose "clean " (accurate) data over the flawed type ("dirty").
 She constantly lobbied publishers, editors and fellow astrologers to make them aware of her concerns.
 Over 40 years, she amassed tens of thousands of data, both private and public, and called her business Astro-Databank.
 She would sell a birth record to anyone who wanted it for $5 over the phone.

 After meeting computer programmer Mark McDonough, they developed her data collection of astrological details on thousands of notable people into an online resource, now offered for free.
 The repository is a tool for astrologers to formulate accurate birth charts for distribution, reference, study and research.